Optimal design for linear models via gradient flow

-Another feature of the OED problems \eqref{eqn: cont A-opt}-\eqref{eqn: cont D-opt} is that they are convex optimization problems in the $L_2$ sense, as we explain next. \begin{proposition} For any probability measure $\rho \in \pr_2(\Omega)$ that ensures invertibility of the matrix $\mA^\top \mA [\rho]$ defined in \eqref{eqn: sampled ATA}, the objective functionals for both A-optimal and D-optimal defined in~\eqref{eqn: cont A-opt} and~\eqref{eqn: cont D-opt} are second order differentiable.
-Moreover, the Hessian functionals $\hess~ F^A[\rho]$ and $\hess~ F^D[\rho]$ are semidefinite operators (positive and negative, respectively), so both problems are convex optimization problems in the $L_2$ sense. \end{proposition} \begin{proof} Fix a probability distribution $\rho \in \pr_2(\Omega),$ we will explicitly compute the two Hessian terms.
-For any given two perturbation measures $\delta \rho_1, \delta \rho_2: \Omega \to \Real$.
-The bilinear Hessian operator is computed by:
+\begin{proposition} For any $\rho$ that ensures invertibility of the matrix $\mA^\top \mA [\rho]$ defined in \eqref{eqn: sampled ATA}, the objective functionals for both A-optimal and D-optimal defined in~\eqref{eqn: cont A-opt} and~\eqref{eqn: cont D-opt} are second order directional differentiable, with the Hessian functionals $\hess~ F^A[\rho]$ and $\hess~ F^D[\rho]$ being semidefinite operators (positive and negative, respectively). \end{proposition}